containers/podman-desktop/website/docs/Installation/linux-install.md

 # Linux

-## Installing Podman Engine

-In order to use Podman Desktop, you need to have a 4.x version of Podman Engine.
-For example Fedora 36 comes with Podman Engine 4.x.
-All you need to do is make sure that the linux distribution is using a 4.x version

-For other Linux Distributions, click [here](https://podman.io/getting-started/installation#installing-on-linux) for a guide to install Podman Engine for different linux Distributions.

-Now that you have Podman machine up and running, you can check out the [Downloads](/downloads/linux) section of this website to download either the [.flatpak](https://flatpak.org/setup/Fedora) file or the zip file depending on your preference.
+Check out the [Downloads](/downloads/linux) section of this website to download either the [.flatpak](https://flatpak.org/setup/Fedora) file or the zip file depending on your preference.

+In order to use Podman Desktop, the latest version of Podman is required.
+Podman is a rootless, daemonless container engine.
+Read more about it [here](https://podman.io/whatis.html).

 ## Installing Podman Desktop